paigestewart/jekyllyourlife.site/_posts/2020-02-11-troubleshooting.md

 In gitignore:
 `Public` (so that we don’t push our public site files into git)

-**When editing your site locally, get rid of baseurl/url in config.yml**
+*Note that you do not have to name the destination folder "public", you can name it anything you'd like.*

+**Generally, empty your baseurl/url tags in config.yml - if they contain anything (while you're editing) you may encounter errors.**

 **When a theme requires a different version of Jekyll**
-* Downgrade Jekyll to previous versions for some themes (find and replace the Jekyll version in config.yml file), then `Bundle update jekyll`
+* Downgrading Jekyll to previous versions is necessary for some themes
+1. Find and replace the Jekyll version with the necessary Jekyll version (the terminal will tell you which) in config.yml file, then `Bundle update jekyll`
-* You may also need `Bundle update` or `bundle install` depending on the issue
+2. You may also need to `Bundle update` and/or `bundle install` depending on the issue

-**General Troubleshooting Strategies**

-* Copy/paste the error the terminal is reporting into google and see what people are saying
+3. You may also need to delete the gemfile *.lock* (**note: NOT the gemfile**) and try these steps again

 [Back to home]({% link index.markdown %})